yagoliz/scripts/README.md

 # Scripts

-This repository contains some scripts with different utilities that I've found useful over time.
+This repository contains some scripts for different tasks, that I've found useful over time.